top of page

 Project team member describing a project

-A passing grade on an exam, increase in profits, championship celebrations, vacations, cruises, colonizing Mars, improved quality, family gatherings, newly built venues or residential buildings, skyscrapers, new school clothes, graduations are all projects, right?
-No, that is not right.
-They are examples of outcomes or results of projects.
-So, if those are the outcomes or results of projects then what is a project?
+A passing grade on an exam, an increase in profits, championship celebrations, vacations, cruises, colonizing Mars, improved quality, family gatherings, newly built venues, or residential buildings—all these are outcomes or results of projects.
+But what exactly is a project?

-Projects, simply put, imply action.
+Projects imply action.
 You can think of projects as verbs.
-Literally.
-Developing, designing, testing, identifying, modifying, expanding, and divesting represent action taking place.
+Developing, designing, testing, identifying, modifying, expanding, and divesting represent actions taking place.
 These verbs are utilized in a temporary context against a requirement, task, or responsibility.

 • Executing a strategic plan